Adarsh2014/E-commerce/README.md

 -> We pasted entire code into ProductDetail component and Link to Map function of ProductList componente so that on clicking each item, redirect to that product detail.
 -> After that we created one page "Productdetalpage" to show on app level.

+<b>Section 5</b>
+Now we Visited to https://dummyjson.com/ for API and we took https://dummyjson.com/products this data. after that we keep only [] part rest deleteted and saved under cariable products and remove prevous dummy one from tailwind.
+Then we configure with this new data like product.thumbnail and chnages some css and now we can successfully see 30 page cart in our product page.

+Now we want to create dummy API from data so we use json-server (1)npm install json-server
+(2) create one data.json file in your directory with json data (3)npx json-server data.json and we got our port to run data locally and we need to run this every time to use that data.

+(2) Now we started implementing Redux in our system: Refer file ProductSlice.jsx, ProductAPI.jsx and Store.jsx and see how we wrap provider to main.jsx with redux implementaion, we get data as API from dummy server.

+(3) After that we implemneted fetchproductAllbyfilter similar to API and implemneted in redux slice and this way now we can filter our list by just drop down or check box select.

+--> Here we are done with Fetching Data from API using Redux and its filter logic.